Skip to main content

 Now we can see the results!

 At the top of the page is a box called Analysis Settings.
-The summary here says, "Run experiment for 4 weeks to achieve 80% power for all metrics."
-This is the most important piece of information from power analysis.
-If running your experiment for 4 weeks is compatible with your business constraints, costs, and rollout timeframe, then you do not need to dive into the numbers below this statement.
-If you want to rerun power results with number of variations greater than 2, then click "# of Variations" and then click "Update".
+If you want to rerun power results with number of variations greater than 2, then change the "# of Variations" and the results will automatically update.
 The total traffic divided by number of variations should equal the smallest sample size in the experiment you plan to run.
 If you want to toggle on or off "Sequential Testing", then press the "Edit" button and select the appropriate option.
 Enabling sequential testing reduces power.

 Below "Analysis Settings" is "Calculated Sample Size and Runtime", which contains the number of weeks (or equivalently the number of users) needed to run your experiment to achieve 80% power by metric.
 Clicking on a row in the table causes the information in the box to the right to change.
-We expect 80% power for retention if we run the experiment for 2 weeks.
-For revenue, we need to run the experiment for 4 weeks to achieve at least 80% power.
+We expect 80% power for our binomial metric if we run the experiment for 3 weeks.

 It can be helpful to see power estimates at different effect sizes, different estimates of weekly users, etc. To modify your inputs, click the "Edit" button next to "New Calculation" in the top right corner.